apache/eagle/eagle-external/eagle-docker/README.md

 > Docker image for Apache Eagle https://hub.docker.com/r/apacheeagle/sandbox

 This is docker container for eagle to help users to have a quick preview about eagle features.
 And this project is to build apache/eagle images and provide eagle-functions to start the containers of eagle.
+The Recommended Minimum Configuration for running machine is 6G RAM and 4 processors.

 ## Prerequisite
 * [Apache Maven](https://maven.apache.org)